-Here’s 3 big reasons why your company should follow their example!
+Here’s three big reasons why your company should follow their example!

 When companies like PwC embed volunteerism into their company culture, employee satisfaction and engagement increases substantially.
 Findings from a recent study by UnitedHealth Group reinforce this by reporting, “81% of employed volunteers who volunteered through their workplace, agreed that volunteering together strengthens relations among colleagues.”

-Employee volunteering offers companies the opportunity to help the communities they serve, increase employee retention, improve happiness at work, and in-turn improve efficiencies.
+Employee volunteering offers companies the opportunity to help the communities they serve, increase employee retention, improve happiness at work, and in turn improve efficiency.

 Volunteerism’s potential to increase employee morale and retention while improving company metrics across the board, clearly demonstrates why volunteering programs are essential to a successful CSR program!

 Not sure where to start with workplace giving programs?
 Find out how to get started with a CSR program!